 And anyway, my inbox needs someplace better to steer people to.

 PS — About that: Here’s how to stay in touch.
 Sign up here to stay posted via email as we move forward.
 The team expects to make information about its grant process available in early summer.
-And if you want to talk more, write to Jason Alcorn, our founding VP of operations, for more information.
-His email is email@example.com.
+And if you want to talk more, write to Alice Rhee, managing director of strategy and growth, for more information.
+Her email is email@example.com.